xullnn/ls_pull_over_push/180/answers.md

 ## SQL and Relationship Database

-1. What is relational database? include these terms in answer and do a lucid describe of these terms
+1. What is relational database? include these terms in answer and do a lucid description of these terms
 - relational model
 - RDBMS
 - SQL